 Heerema works around the world.
 We consider the impact of our work on the local communities of our employees.
 One of the key aspects of local employment is providing suitable education.
 For Porto Amboim, our yard in Angola, we have carried out on-the-job training across a range of trades.
 We operated a welding school and trained local staff to become riggers.
 Because of the Porto Amboim yard’s relatively remote location, we have created infrastructure that provides for employees’ needs both.
 One example is the water treatment plant we constructed to supply the yard with clean, safe drinking water.
 Local employees are also provided with health insurance covering their family.
 We also support a boys shelter together with REMAR.
 Learn more in the 2016 Sustainability Report (page 20).

 Heerema is frontrunner in the Offshore Construction Industry in embracing LNG as marine fuel.
 The newest addition to Heerema’s fleet - the Sleipnir - has numerous features that reduce its impact on the environment and increase sustainability, including the use of LNG as fuel.
-Currently under construction in Singapore, it will hit the markets in 2019 as the most sustainable heavy lifting vessel in the world.
+It is the most sustainable heavy lifting vessel in the world.
 Compared to heavy fuel oil, carbon emissions are reduced by approximately 20%, while other emissions are reduced by almost 95% or more!

 Shore Power Calandkanaal